a or of a continuous action

 Someone who is exacting expects others to work very hard and carefully.

-If a problem or situation is vexing, it means that it puzzles, worries, or annoys you.
+If a problem or situation is vexing, it puzzles, worries, or annoys someone.

 A scintillating conversation, speech, or performance is brilliantly clever, interesting, and lively.